aurorusidk/starling/DESIGN.md

 # Further research required

+## Integer precision

+The `int` type in Python has infinite precision.
+It would be good to also implement this in Starling.

+We need to research how infinite precision/bit-length integers can be achieved.

 ## Mathematics

 We need to research the best approximations to use for the various standard maths functions that we plan to implement.